Get Racing

 Step 3: Create a Training Plan

-Find a Coach, opens in a new tabOnce you've defined your goals and assessed your fitness level, create a training plan, or better yet, use one created by a USA Triathlon Certified Coach.
+Once you've defined your goals and assessed your fitness level, create a training plan, or better yet, use one created by a USA Triathlon Certified Coach.
 The plan should include swimming, cycling, and running workouts, strength training and recovery days.
-Find free plans at mytimetotri.com.
+Find free Training Tips here to help you start your plan.
 Want a plan tailored to you?
 Work with one of our USA Triathlon certified coaches.
+Find a coach here!

 Step 4: Gear